-AliExpress.com is likely one of the most well-known online marketplaces for getting wholesale goods at direct-to-consumer prices from Chinese manufacturers.
+AliExpress is one of the most well-known online marketplaces for getting wholesale goods at direct-to-consumer prices from Chinese manufacturers.
 It has products for cheap, which can be made even less expensive through the use of general or merchant-specific coupons.
 Plus, AliExpress has buyer protection guarantees that can help you out if things don't go quite right with your order.
 Still, orders can be expensive when you factor in that they have to be shipped from China (especially if you choose expedited shipping options), and might also take a while to get to you.
 Speaking of that, you can't be a seller on AliExpress unless you live in mainland China.

 Here are fifteen other websites like AliExpress that you can try for discount shopping online.

 Another China-based online retailer, LightInTheBox has over 1 million items for sale, ranging from clothing to small electronics to furniture to sports equipment and more.
 Its items are mainly spread out across its main website and its companion website, MiniInTheBox (more on it later).
 Similar to AliExpress, it ships to over 200 countries and regions, accepts most major forms of payment, and uses major international couriers like UPS and FedEx.

 Another well-known e-commerce titan, eBay is also a trade-off of higher prices for quicker and more convenient service.
 What sets it apart is that, in addition to buying items directly, you can also bid for them in auctions or submit price offers to sellers.
 If you're skillful (and a bit lucky), you can get stuff for cheaper that way.

 For more on how to use eBay to buy or participate in auctions, check out our eBay course.